1958: Ray Charles' appearance at the Newport Jazz Festival was recorded for the live album Ray Charles at Newport.

 1971: Yet another Led Zeppelin concert went bad and police had to fire tear gas into the crowd at the Vigorelli Velodrome in Milan, Italy.
 Numerous arrests were made.

 1972: Three Dog Night released the single "Liar".

 1972: This would have been a great show to see--Procol Harum and a new group called the Eagles were in concert at the Golden Hall in San Diego, California.

-1974: The Everly Brothers started their reunion tour in Cincinnati, Ohio.
+1974: The Everly Brothers started their reunion tour at the Riverbend Music Center in Cincinnati, Ohio.

-1975: Keith Richards of the Rolling Stones was arrested in Fordyce, Arkansas for reckless driving and possession of a concealed knife.
+1975: Guitarists Keith Richards and Ron Wood of the Rolling Stones was arrested in Fordyce, Arkansas for reckless driving and possession of a concealed knife.

 1975: Steve Miller, Pink Floyd and Captain Beefheart were in concert at the Knebworth Festival in England.